Requirements management in Jira 101: the basics

 The requirements need to be defined by the customer and/or product owner.
 This is the time for brainstorming and finding the best solutions using all methods possible.
 If there’s a possibility of consultation with business analysts, we should make the most of it.
 Basing on the data they collected from different sources, like surveys, talks, web analytics, and so on, they’re able to bring out the ideas which meet equally customers’ needs and technical possibilities.
 In addition to discovering market demands, they also estimate the risk of possible changes in the project and recommend or at least present multiple procedures to choose from in every user scenario.

 Only after consulting their conclusions with system analysts, it’s possible to confirm if the software development team has the right tools to code the features mentioned in the requirements list.
-This is where the tester should step in to carefully check the specification in order to spot possible inaccuracies, duplicates, or inconsistencies.
-Designing test specifications with complete awareness of the expectations and capabilities prevents many possible bugs, which could lead back to the very beginning of planning yet in the testing phase.
+This is where the tester should step in to carefully check the specification to spot possible inaccuracies, duplicates, or inconsistencies.
+Designing test specifications with complete awareness of the expectations and capabilities prevent many possible bugs, which could lead back to the very beginning of planning yet in the testing phase.
 It means a lot in the context of the whole process.
 Predicting such problems earlier, and executing shift-left testing on the requirements spec helps eliminate the necessity of rewriting the plan from scratch over and over again.

 Requirement management process scheme